CC402: Contracting for Design Services

 - Understand the laws that apply to A/E selection and what approaches are allowable

-- Learn how to apply project management techniques to you’re A/E contract
+- Learn how to apply project management techniques to your A/E contract

 - Learn the nuances of negotiating the best deal possible for your design services